xamarin/xamarin-macios/docs/website/mtouch-errors.md

 Every Info.plist must have an executable (using the CFBundleExecutable entry), however an entry should be generated automatically during the build.

-This usually indicates a bug in Xamarin.iOS; please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS) with a test case.
+This usually indicates a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.

 ### <a name="MT0064"/>MT0064: Xamarin.iOS only supports embedded frameworks with Unified projects.